 There’s a good chance if you’ve provided a solution for something, other people would love to read about it.

 You need to give to get

-In the digital age, having free information on hand is imperative – especially when you’re thinking about content.
-What information, knowledge, tips are you prepared to give away for free?
+In the digital age having free information on hand is imperative, especially when you’re thinking about content.
+What information, knowledge, and tips are you prepared to give away for free?